 By Doug Epperhart

-Doug Epperhart is a San Pedro resident, business owner and Central council stakeholder.
+Doug Epperhart is a San Pedro business owner, community leader and member of the Coastal San Pedro Neighborhood Council.